 The Oakwood is a waxy, sand-colored suede.

 A quick refresher on suede: when tanneries get their hides, they keep the top grain and split it off from the rest of the skin.
-The split is the part that falls off from the underside, and that’s usually where suede comes from and it’s finished with a small amount of wax to enhance the character.
+Suede is the rest of the skin.
+Clarks finishes the suede with a small amount of wax to enhance its character and durability.

-It’s not the best looking or strongest wearing suede I’ve ever seen.
-It’s not waterproof, it’s pretty thin, and as mentioned above it doesn’t have much structure at all.
-But it’s soft enough and it breathes well in warm weather, plus — and I feel a need to say this alongside every criticism I have of the boot — it is darn cheap.
+It’s not the best-looking or strongest-wearing suede I’ve ever seen.
+It’s not waterproof, it’s pretty thin, and, as I mentioned above, it doesn’t have much structure at all.
+But it’s soft enough, and it breathes well in warm weather, plus — and I feel a need to say this alongside every criticism I have of the boot — it is darn cheap.

 - No need to add waxes

-Things aren’t too complicated with this suede.
-Clarks recommends lightly brushing it with a suede brush to get rid of most dust and dirt and since this kind of suede will probably stain easily, you might want to pick up a suede eraser as well.
-(You can also just get a regular pencil eraser, which Clarks also said would be fine.)
+Clarks recommends lightly brushing it with a suede brush to get rid of most dust and dirt, and since this kind of suede will probably stain easily, you might also want to pick up a suede eraser.
+(You can also get a regular pencil eraser, which Clarks said would be fine.)

 Want to waterproof these?
-I can see why, the Desert boot is pretty useless in wet weather.
-You can try something like Kiwi’s suede protector which should help the upper, but remember that the sole isn’t great in wet weather either so it may be a wash.
+I can see why the Desert Boot is pretty useless in wet weather.
+You can try something like Kiwi’s suede protector, which should help the upper, but remember that the sole isn’t great in wet weather so that it may be a wash.
 So to speak.

 - Crepe sole